RyanBrushett/SecurityCouncil/Security_Council_5/documentation/Ver4.0/README.md

     - Creating new moderators.
     - Default admin account.
     - Moderators can access debate and post events/communicate with users.
+    - Tracked metrics, viewable by the moderator, for reporting.

 #### FRONTEND:

 - Dramatically updated views and user experience.
+- Added the ability to view metrics about the system.
+- Streamline communication channels and made them universal (see instructions)

 ## How it works